Fatsia japonica (Japanese Aralia) Indoor Care, Propagation and common Problems

-Japanese Aralia (Fatsia japonica) prospers in medium to bright light, average warmth, moderate humidity and moderately moist, rich, well-drained, all purpose soil coupled with monthly feeding in the growing season.
+Japanese Aralia (Fatsia japonica) prospers in medium to bright indirect light, average warmth, moderate humidity and moderately moist, rich, well-drained, all purpose soil coupled with monthly feeding in the growing season.

 Fatsia japonica, also called Paperplant or Glossy-leaf Paper Plant is one of the popular hardy plants which can withstand a wide range of conditions and is ideal for beginners.